TongHan96/GAME/readme.md

 # Representation Learning to Advance Multi-institutional Studies with Electronic Health Record Data

+📢 Important Notices:
+Publication: The final paper is published in Nature Communications (NC).
+You can view the citation and details on Google Scholar.
+Original Software: This is the original version of the software developed by the CELEHS lab.
+Both the paper and this implementation were created solely by the author.
+The official lab repository can be accessed at celehs/GAME.

 This repository contains the implementation of **GAME (Graph-based Alignment for Multi-institutional Embeddings)**, a framework designed to align multi-institutional codes within Electronic Health Records (EHR) data using a sophisticated knowledge graph system.
 Below is a detailed guide to help you understand and implement the GAME training process.

 ---